EMDR Therapy FOR HIGH-ACHIEVING OVERTHINKERS: HEAL FROM THE PAST & MOVE FORWARD WITH CONFIDENCE

 Before EMDR: Stuck in Self-Doubt & Overwhelming Anxiety

 Outside of work, Sarah’s anxiety affected her personal life too.
 She found it difficult to set boundaries, often agreeing to things she didn’t want to do just to keep others happy.
-She had a deep-seated fear of rejection and failure, which made her overly cautious in relationships and held her back from pursuing opportunities she truly wanted.

 Although Sarah had tried traditional talk therapy, she still felt stuck in the same patterns.
-She logically understood that her fears weren’t always rational, but they felt deeply ingrained—like an emotional reflex she couldn’t shake.
+She logically understood that her fears weren’t always rational, but they felt deeply ingrained, like an emotional reflex she couldn’t shake.

 The EMDR Process: Rewiring Negative Beliefs

-During EMDR therapy, Sarah and her therapist identified a core memory that was fueling her anxiety—a moment from childhood when a teacher humiliated her for giving the wrong answer in front of the class.
-At the time, Sarah had internalized the belief:
+During EMDR therapy, Sarah and I identified a core memory that was fueling her anxiety, a moment from childhood when a teacher humiliated her for giving the wrong answer in front of the class.

-“If I make a mistake, people will think I’m stupid.”
+At the time, Sarah had internalized the belief: “If I make a mistake, people will think I’m stupid.”

 This belief had unconsciously followed her into adulthood, making her fear failure, avoid risks, and stay small.

-Using bilateral stimulation (eye movements, tapping, and auditory cues), Sarah was guided through the memory—reprocessing it in a way that helped her see it from a new perspective.
+Using bilateral stimulation (eye movements, tapping, and auditory cues), Sarah was guided through the memory, reprocessing it in a way that helped her see it from a new perspective.
 Over time, she no longer felt the same emotional charge when thinking about the event.
 The memory remained, but it lost its power over her.

 As her EMDR sessions continued, Sarah worked on replacing her old self-belief with a new, empowering one: